Breword/tmux/Contributing.md

 ### Medium things

 - list-keys should be able to show long commands with {} and newlines more nicely.
-Either any string containing newlines or starting with a newline, or have some knowledge of command arguments - eg know that if-shell argument 2 is a command.
+Could store knowledge of command arguments in cmd_entry like a string with a character per argument - so if-shell might be "sTT" for shell-command and two tmux command.
+Would need syntax to express the different forms - new-window, bind-key, run-shell, if-shell, display-menu.
+Also what about stuff like popup -R and detach -E?

 - Should remember the last layout before select-layout was used and select-layout without an argument should include it, so C-Space could cycle